C-Rodg/Sessions-V2-List/README.md

 # Sessions 2.0.0 List
-A list single-page application for the Sessions V2 project.
+A single-page ionic mobile list application for the Sessions V2 project.

 ## Contributors